 How Much Does Cataract Surgery Cost?

 Like we said, Medicare’s coverage of cataract surgery can be complicated.
-Since cataract surgery can be done both as inpatient and outpatient surgery, as well as every patient has specific surgical needs, and aftercare varies, there isn’t a hard and fast cost breakdown.
-See, when we say complicated, we aren’t lying.
-However, if you have certain Medigap plans you won’t need to worry about the out of pocket costs.
-I’ll explain below.
+Since cataract surgery can be done both as inpatient and outpatient surgery, every patient has specific surgical needs and even aftercare varies, there isn’t a hard and fast cost breakdown.
+Nevertheless, if you have certain Medigap plans you won’t need to worry about the out of pocket costs.

 Does Medigap Cover Cataract Surgery?